ZhiqiZhang1229/Bias-Correction-in-Offline-Retailing-Experiment/README.md

-In this package, we open-source the code accompanying the main result of paper Bias in Offline Retailing Experiment.
+In this package, we open-source the code accompanying the main result of paper Bias Correction in Offline Retailing Experiment: Theory and Empirical Evidence